lilyinstarlight/nixos-cosmic/readme.md

 }
 ```

+**Note:** To ensure binary substituters are set up before attempting to pull any COSMIC packages, perform a `nixos-rebuild switch` with this configuration before attempting to add any COSMIC packages or settings to your NixOS configuration.

-After rebuilding with that configuration to get the binary cache substituters set up, enable COSMIC with `services.desktopManager.cosmic.enable = true` and `services.displayManager.cosmic-greeter.enable = true` in your NixOS configuration
+After setting up binary substituters and NixOS module, enable COSMIC with `services.desktopManager.cosmic.enable = true` and `services.displayManager.cosmic-greeter.enable = true` in your NixOS configuration.

+## Build Requirements

+Although there is a provided binary cache for `x86_64-linux` built against current `nixos-unstable` branch, if you are not using a current `nixos-unstable` or are not on `x86_64-linux`, then you may need to build packages locally.

+Generally you will need roughly 16 GiB of RAM and 40 GiB of disk space, but it can be built with less RAM by reducing build parallelism, either via `--cores 1` or `-j 1` or both, on `nix build`, `nix-build`, and `nixos-rebuild` commands.

 ## Troubleshooting